ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/playbooks/playbooks.rst

    GET /v2/playbooks/search

-The following are optional URL parameters:
+The following are optional URL search parameters:

 ``resultStart``: The first result to return